Zainabohlic/Multiplayer-Board-Game/README.md

 # Multiplayer-Board-Game-OS

 ## Description
 A multiplayer game where players explore a two-dimensional game board.
+The game is developed using the operatig systems conepts and SFML library.
 Move your character using the arrow keys and collect items to earn points.
 Compete with other players in real-time as you navigate the grid and strive to collect as many items as possible.
 Enjoy the dynamic and engaging experience of this multiplayer adventure

 ## Requirements
 + To run the game, make sure you have the following prerequisites installed: